OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Installation of pyopenms is a requirement as well and it is necessary to make sure that R is using the same python environment.

-In case this not the case try for example (using miniconda):
+In case this is not the case, try for example (using miniconda) before loading the "reticulate" library:

 .. code-block:: R